ckan/ckan/doc/maintaining/configuration.rst

 Example::

-  ckan.auth.create_default_api_keys = False
+  ckan.auth.create_default_api_keys = True

-Default value: ``True``
+Default value: ``False``

 Determines if a an API key should be automatically created for every user when creating a user account.
-If set to False users can manually create an API token from their profile instead.
+If set to False (the default value), users can manually create an API token from their profile instead.
 See :ref:`api authentication`: for more details.

 .. end_config-authorization

+.. _config-api-tokens:

 API Token Settings
 ------------------